artipie/npm-proxy-adapter/README.md

 ### Get tarball method description
 It's the simplified case of the Get package call.
 We don't need to perform processing of the received data.
-Just need to put tarball in our storage and generates metadata.
+Just need to put tarball in our storage and generate metadata.
-Metadata filename is tarball filename with `.metadata` suffix.
+Metadata filename is tarball filename with `.metadata` postfix.

 Artipie determines the call type (package / tarball) by URL pattern:
 * /{package} - Get package call;